Identifying different parts of your business

 • eInvoicing

-• Other — which you can use if the Organisation Part doesn’t fit under any of the above headings.
+• Other — If the Organisation Part does not fit under any of the above headings.

-If you no longer need an Organisation Part, you can make it ‘Inactive’ and you can ‘reactivate’ it again at a later date.
+If you no longer need an Organisation Part, you can make it 'Inactive' and you can reactivate it again later.
 It is not possible to delete Organisation Parts from your NZBN.

 Contact us if you have any questions